kubernetes/committee-security-response/security-release-process.md

     will have the fix details included in the patch release notes.
 Any public announcement sent for these fixes will link to the release notes.
-  - Medium and Low vulnerabilities with public fixes (PRs) can be announced on private distributors list at the same time and as part of the general announcement email.
+  - Medium and Low vulnerabilities with public fixes (PRs) can be announced on private distributors list at the same time as the general announcement email.

 ## Private Distributors List